-- Registration Form (to be updated yearly) - One-time \$50.00 non-refundable registration fee - Health Record (completed by the child's physician and needed every year) with the most up to date immunization record - CACFP Income Eligibility form for the food program - Alternate Persons Pick-up Authorization Form - Policies and Procedures Form - Medications Authorization Form (if needed) - Individualized Health Care Plan (if needed)
+- Registration Form (to be updated yearly) - One-time \$50.00 non-refundable registration fee - Health Record (completed by the child's physician and needed every year) with the most up to date immunization record - Alternate Persons Pick-up Authorization Form - Policies and Procedures Form - Medications Authorization Form (if needed)

 Required forms must be submitted at least one week prior to enrollment.
 Records are kept on file in accordance with state law.
 The contents of each child's file are confidential.
 No information contained in a child's file will be released to an unauthorized person without the knowledge and written consent of the parents/guardians.
 At the written request of the parents, records can be forwarded to other child care providers, school systems, physicians, etc. Parents have the right to review the contents of their child's record.
-However, the records are personal property of the YMCA Infant, Toddler and Preschool Center.
+However the records are personal property of the YMCA Infant, Toddler and Preschool Center.
 Full copies can be made upon request.
 The person giving consent or making requests for records MUST do so in writing and be the child's parent or legal guardian.